ajrajkumar/github-dat307/DAT307/knowledge-base/runbooks/exercise/rds_serverless_capacity_remediation_steps.md

 3. Get the current ACU utilization metrics for the last 1 hour for the Aurora instance.

-4. Check if the maximum ACU utilization from the ACU metrics is above 80% , then increase the max ACU by 20% or increase the max ACU by 30%.
+4. Check if the maximum ACU utilization from the ACU metrics is above 80% , then increase the max ACU by 20%.